CORRECT: COndensed eRror RECognition via knowledge Transfer in multi-agent systems: CORRECT: Condensed Error Recognition via Knowledge Transfer

 \section{CORRECT: Condensed Error Recognition via Knowledge Transfer}

 Our observations call for a novel approach that can \emph{systematically reuse structural error knowledge} without overwhelming context or succumbing to noise, while remaining general, data-efficient, and lightweight for real-time MAS deployment.
-To these ends, we introduce \name (\textbf{CO}ndensed e\textbf{R}ror \textbf{REC}ognition via knowledge \textbf{T}ransfer), the first framework that distills past errors into compact error schemas and adaptively applies them for accurate decisive error recognition without any training, enabling efficient adaptation to diverse tasks and errors.
-As summarized in Algorithm~\ref{alg:overview}, CORRECT combines three interconnected phases: (1) \emph{Offline schema extraction}, (2) \emph{Online schema-guided error recognition}, and (3) \emph{Dynamic schema management}.
+To these ends, we introduce \name (\textbf{CO}ndensed e\textbf{R}ror \textbf{REC}ognition via knowledge \textbf{T}ransfer), the first framework that distills past errors into compact error schemas and adaptively applies them for accurate decisive error recognition, entirely without training.
+We next introduce how CORRECT achieves this via three phases: (1) \emph{Offline schema extraction}, (2) \emph{Online schema-guided error recognition}, and (3) \emph{Dynamic schema management}.